andraugust/andraugust.github.io/thermo.md

 $$

 So the more microstates associated with a pair of energies, the more likely the system is to have those energies.
+Let's see how this works out for a pair of Einstein solids.

-For example, the joint multiplicity of two Einstein solids having the same number of particles is
+The joint multiplicity of two Einstein solids having the same number of particles is

 $$